jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

 Maybe you don't even need to query the LRU to get the MFU - sometimes it's as predictable as "the home page".
 You know, the page everybody has to look at before they start using your service.
 Which is kind of predictable.

-##So long (and thanks for all the fish)
+##So long (has this post been)

-So long (has this post been), and lets better leave some for later.
+And thanks for all the fish.
+Lets better leave some for later.

 In the next post, we'll take a deep dive into the various data structures one can use as cache stores, and some tools to tackle the last problem we mentioned before, that *impossible tradeoff*.